B-there Tool General Info

 - The b-there tool is available free online to help patients and their support network communicate and stay connected, whether they live down the street or across the country.
 It gives the patient a simple, low-stress way to share status, manage visits and activities, and request needed items.
 This information creates a shared understanding that empowers friends and family to provide the support that best matches the patient’s needs on any given day

-Who can use b-there?
+Who can use the b-there tool?

-Who will b-there help
+Who will the b-there tool help

 - B-there was created to help young adult cancer patients and their support network stay connected.
 However, it can be used by anyone who is isolated and in need of support from friends, family, or other volunteers or health professionals